-In 2015 MCG released Weird Discoveries penned by Monte Cook.
-It contained ten short adventures in a new inventive format called Instant Adventures.
-This new format allowed GMs to run any of the ten scenarios with minimum preparation.The book was a success and soon Strange Revelations followed with ten adventures for The Strange.
-Four years later, we have a sequel in our hands, this time around written by the mighty Reynolds-Cordell duo.
+In 2015, MCG released Weird Discoveries penned by Monte Cook.
+It contained ten short adventures in a new inventive format called “Instant Adventures”.
+This new format allowed GMs to run any of the ten scenarios with minimal preparation.The book was a success and soon Strange Revelations followed with ten adventures for The Strange.
+Four years later, we have another sequel in our hands, this time written by the mighty Reynolds-Cordell duo.

 Weird Discoveries was one of the books that I carried with me to all my games.
-Adventures were written in such a way that allowed me to plop them anywhere in the campaign world.
+The adventures were written in such a way that they allowed me to plop them anywhere in the campaign world.
 For example, I always knew that the scenario called “Natural and Unnatural” was my go-to random village, if I were ever to need one.
-It turned out I didn’t, but one character from that village made her way into my world, and I wrote about her in Weird Tattoos post.
+It turned out I didn’t, but one character from that village made her way into my world, and I wrote about her in my Weird Tattoos post.

 Spoiler-Free Part of the Review

-Thou shalt not publish a book without customary advice!
+“Thou shalt not publish a book without customary advice!”
+My imaginary Monte Cook

-The next section gives us twenty-five cyphers, a bit fewer than the first time.
+The next section gives us twenty-five cyphers, a bit fewer than the first book.
 All cyphers are new except four that are reused from Weird Discoveries.
 Most of the cyphers could be categorized as a utility, with several defensive and combat ones mixed in.
 Additionally, pre-generated characters come with their own cyphers not found on this list.

-Here is the list:
+Here is the list of pregens:

-* Marulas, a mystical Nano who works miracles.
+- Marulas, a Mystical Nano who Works Miracles.

-* Red Yoru, a clever Jack who works the back alleys.
+- Red Yoru, a Clever Jack who Works the Back Alleys.

-* Erbeke, a confident Wright who battles Automatons.
+- Erbeke, a Confident Wright who Battles Automatons.

-* Rij Ferante, a curious Arkus who acts without consequence.
+- Rij Ferante, a Curious Arkus who Acts Without Consequence.

-* Ketch, an industrious Delve who needs no weapons.
+- Ketch, an Industrious Delve who Needs no Weapons.